-50 l .
-Basis LLP Limited Liability Company 1 Regulating Act The Limited Liability Partnership Act, 2008 The Indian Partnership Act, 1932.
-2 Body corporate It is a body corporate.
+Basis LLP Partnership firm 1.
+Regulating Act The Limited Liability Partnership Act, 2008 The Indian Partnership Act, 1932 2.
+Body corporate It is a body corporate.
 It is not a body corporate.
-3 Separate legal entity It is a legal entity separate from its It is a group of persons with members. no separate legal entity.
-4 Creation It is created by a legal process called It is created by an agreement between the partners.
-5 Registration registration under the LLP Act, 2008 Registration is mandatory.
+3. Separate legal entity It is a legal entity separate from its members.
+It is a group of persons with no separate legal entity.
+4. Creation It is created by a legal process called It is created by an agreement between the partners.
+5. Registration registration under the LLP Act, 2008 Registration is mandatory.
 LLP can sue and be sued in its own name.
 Registration is voluntary.
 Only the registered partnership firm can use the third parties.
-6 Perpetual succession The death, insanity, retirement or insolvency of the partner(s) does not affect its existence of LLP.
+6. Perpetual succession The death, insanity, retirement or insolvency of the partner(s) does not affect its existence of LLP.
 Members may join or leave but its existence continues forever.
 The death, insanity, retirement or insolvency of the partner(s) may affect its existence.
 It has no perpetual succession.
-7 Name Name of the LLP to contain the word limited liability partners (LLP) as suffix.
+7. Name Name of the LLP to contain the word limited liability partners (LLP) as suffix.
 No guidelines.
 The partners can have any name as per their choice.
-8 Liability Liability of each partner limited to the extent to agreed contribution except in case of willful fraud.
+8. Liability Liability of each partner limited to the extent to agreed contribution exceptin case of willful fraud.
 Liability of each partner is unlimited.
-It can be extended up to the personal assets of the partners.
-9 Mutual agency Each partner can bind the LLP by his own acts but not the other partners.
+It can be extended upto the personal assets of the partners.
+9. Mutual agency Each partner can bind the LLP by his own acts but not the other partners.
 Each partner can bind the firm as well as other partners by his own acts.
-10 Designated partners At least two designated partners and atleast one of them shall be resident in India.
+10. Designated partners At least two designated partners and atleast one of them shall be resident in India.
 There is no provision for such partners under the Partnership Act,1932.
-11 Common seal It may have its common seal as its official signatures.
+11. Common seal It may have its common seal as its official signatures.
 There is no such concept in partnership.
-12 Legal compliances Only designated partners are responsible for all the compliances and penalties under this Act All partners are responsible for all the compliances and penalties under the Act.
-13 Annual filing of LLP The Limited Liability Partnership Act.
-2008 LLP is required to file: (iv) Annual statement of accounts (v) Statement of solvency (vi) Annual return with the registration of LLP every year.
+12. Legal compliances Only designated partners are responsible for all the compliances and penalties under this Act.
+All partners are responsible for all the compliances and penalties under the Act.

+13. Annualfiling of LLP LLP is required to file: (iv) Annual statement of accounts (v) Statement of solvency (vi) Annual return with the registration of LLP every year.
 Partnership firm is not required to file any annual document with the registrar of firms.

-14 Foreign partnership Foreign nationals can become a Foreign nationals cannot

-partner in a LLP. become a partner in a

-partnership firm.

-15 Minor as partner Minor cannot be admitted to the Minor can be admitted to

-benefits of LLP. the benefits of the

-partnership with the prior

-consent of the existing
+14. Foreign partnership Foreign nationals can become a partner in a LLP.
+Foreign nationals cannot become a partner in a partnership firm.
+15. Minor as partner Minor cannot be admitted to the benefits of LLP.
+Minor can be admitted to the benefits of the partnership with the prior consent of the existing partners.

-partners.